olix3001/exers/README.md

 This feature allows you to use Cython for the Python runtime.
 This makes code execution faster, but requires Cython to be installed.

+### Bundled :package: (planned)
+contains all the dependencies for all the languages and runtimes, so you don't have to install them yourself.
+This may be useful for some use cases, but it will make the library much larger (probably over 1GB).

 ## Examples :page_facing_up:

 Examples can be found in the `examples` directory.
 To run them, you need to install the required dependencies for the languages you want to use.
 You can then run the examples with `cargo run --example <example_name>`.